ibm-cloud-docs/openshift/faqs.md

     <ul><li><strong>Shared vs. dedicated</strong>: If you share the underlying hardware of the VM, the cost is lower than dedicated hardware, but the physical resources are not dedicated to your VM.
 VPC clusters are available only as **shared**.</li>
     <li><strong>Hourly billing only</strong>: Hourly offers more flexibility to order and cancel VMs quickly.
     <li><strong>Tiered hours per month</strong>: Hourly billing is tiered.
 As your VM remains ordered for a tier of hours within a billing month, the hourly rate that you are charged lowers.
 The tiers of hours are as follows: 0 - 150 hours, 151 - 290 hours, 291 - 540 hours, and 541+ hours.</li></ul>
-    <p><strong>Physical machines, or bare metal, (not available for VPC clusters)</strong> yield high-performance benefits for workloads such as data, AI, and GPU.
+    <p><strong>Physical machines, or bare metal, (not available for VPC clusters)</strong> yield high-performance benefits for workloads such as data and AI.
 Additionally, all the hardware resources are dedicated to your workloads, so you don't have "noisy neighbors".
 Keep in mind these factors that impact your bare metal costs:</p>
     <ul><li><strong>Monthly billing only</strong>: All bare metals are charged monthly.</li>
     <li><strong>Longer ordering process</strong>:  After you order or cancel a bare metal server, the process is completed manually in your IBM Cloud infrastructure account.
 Therefore, it can take more than one business day to complete.</li></ul>
     <p>For more information about the machine specifications, see [Available hardware for worker nodes](/docs/openshift?topic=openshift-planning_worker_nodes#planning_worker_nodes).</p></dd>